15 Immersive First Nations Food Experiences Around Australia

 Tiwi Island Retreat Traditional Owner Tour, NT

-8/13Mangrove mud mussels (known as jukwarringa in the Tiwi language) are a delicacy for the Saltwater People of the Tiwi Islands and the methods used to hunt and cook them have been passed down through generations.
-On this experience, a Tiwi Islands Traditional Owner will show guests how to find these native bivalves and explain the importance of sustainable harvesting practices.
-The day concludes with a beach bonfire gathering, where your guide will share stories and cultural knowledge about the land, customs and traditions of the Tiwi.
+10/16Mangrove mud mussels (known as jukwarringa in the Tiwi language) are a delicacy for the Saltwater People of the Tiwi Islands, and the methods used to hunt and cook them have been passed down through generations.
+During this experience, a Tiwi Islands Traditional Owner shows guests how to find these native bivalves and explains the importance of sustainable harvesting practices.
+The day concludes with a beach bonfire gathering, where guides share stories and cultural knowledge about the land, customs and traditions of the Tiwi and demonstrate traditional food preparation techniques using the day’s gathered foods.

 Saltwater Eco Tours Bush Tucker Cruise, Qld

-9/13Cruise the canals of Mooloolaba on the Sunshine Coast aboard a vintage Huon Pine ketch with local guides of Saltwater Eco Tours, founded by Simon Thornally, a descendent of the Kaurareg people of Horn Island (Ngurupai) in the Torres Strait.
-Over two hours, they’ll explain the ecological and sociological history of the region and also make sure you’re well-fed with the finest seasonal tucker from land and sea.
-Your lunch might include bunya nut pastries with warrigal greens, local grilled squid with wattleseed mayo and Tasmanian pepperberry and macadamia biscuits to finish.
+11/16Cruise the canals of Mooloolaba on the Sunshine Coast aboard a vintage Huon pine ketch with Saltwater Eco Tours, which was founded by Simon Thornally, a descendent of the Kaurareg people of Ngurupai / Horn Island in the Torres Strait.
+Over two hours, your local guides will explain the ecological and sociological history of the region and also make sure you’re well fed with the finest seasonal tucker from land and sea.
+Lunch might include bunya nut pastries with warrigal greens, grilled local squid with wattleseed mayo and Tasmanian pepperberry and macadamia biscuits to finish, while the cocktail menu features native botanicals and locally distilled spirits.

 Southern Daintree Rainforest Guided Tour with Walkabout Cultural Adventures, Qld

-10/13The Daintree and Mossman Gorge areas of north Queensland are the lands of the Kuku Yalanji people, who have foraged, hunted and cooked the fertile treasures of the natural environment for millennia.
-These illuminating tours, which can be taken as half or full days, introduce visitors to the food and medicines of the rainforest, particularly fruits and berries.
-After instruction in cultural hunting practices like spear and boomerang throwing, you might be lucky enough to catch a mud crab.
+12/16The Daintree and Mossman Gorge areas of north Queensland are the lands of the Kuku Yalanji people, who have foraged, hunted and cooked the treasures of this fertile environment for millennia.
+These illuminating half- and full-day tours introduce visitors to the food and medicines of the rainforest, particularly fruits and berries.
+After instruction in cultural hunting practices like spear and boomerang throwing, you might be lucky enough to catch a mud crab before taking a dip in a freshwater creek.

 Image credit: Tourism Western Australia